-- Use the cursor keys for navigating and confirm with enter. - Export to external storage medium: Save data to a USB stick. - If no USB stick is connected, this option cannot be selected. - Export to PC: Save data to a PC. - Send to an e-mail address: Send the data to an e-mail address.
+- Use the cursor keys for navigating and confirm with enter. - Export to external storage medium: save data to a USB stick - If no USB stick is connected, this option cannot be selected. - Export to PC: save data to a PC. - Export via e-mail: send data to an e-mail address.